Updated Monday 13 September

-As restrictions are starting to ease, it is understandable that this might be a worrying and uncertain time for people living with cancer or who are having cancer treatment.
+As restrictions ease, it is understandable that this might be a worrying and uncertain time for people living with cancer or who are having cancer treatment.
 Particularly as the number of cases of coronavirus is still rising.

 Changes in restrictions are different depending on where you live in the UK.
 Visit government websites for coronavirus guidance in: